+Bus Rapid Transit (BRT) is a high-quality bus-based transit system that delivers fast, comfortable, and cost-effective services at metro-level capacities.
 Bus rapid transit (Busway, BRT, BRTS) is a mass transit system and is bus-based.
-Generally, the Bus rapid transit system has specialized services, infrastructure and design to remove the causes of delay and to improve system quality.
+Generally, the bus rapid transit system has specialized services, infrastructure and design to remove the causes of delay and to improve system quality.

 - Station with off-board ticket collection

 - Alignment in the centre of the roads